drachlyznardh/git-historian/README.md

 git-flow sample image.

 I tested it against some other projects of mine, and also against the Git repo
-itself: I got 37k lines and 410 columns after a wait of ~3 minutes, but it worked.
+itself: it took almost 6m to render 146M of text with ~37k rows and 632 columns, but it worked.

 TODO
 ====